beyonk-group/reorient/README.md

 [![Build Status](https://travis-ci.org/desirable-objects/reorient.svg?branch=master)](https://travis-ci.org/desirable-objects/reorient)

-Transforms an object from one form into another form much like [Hoek.transform](https://github.com/hapijs/hoek/blob/master/API.md#transformobj-transform-options), but allows methods as transformation values, which are called during transformation, and passed the original source object.
+Transforms an object from one form into another form much like (the now removed) [Hoek.transform](https://github.com/hapijs/hoek/blob/5.0.4/API.md#transformobj-transform-options), but allows methods as transformation values, which are called during transformation, and passed the original source object.

 This allows for more useful transformations as shown in Usage.

+## Releases

+### v3.0.0

+Version 3.0.0 includes some major changes:
+* We now require `await transform()` rather than `transform()`
+* We took the code for `transform` and its associated tests and embedded it in the project, since it has been removed from their latest release.

+### < v2.1.0

+Version < 2.1.0 does not use async/await

 ## Documentation